Institutes, centres and groups

 Faculty-based research institutes, centres and groups

 Visit the respective web presences for our faculty-based research institutes, centres and groups below:

-CIC was founded to meet this increasing demand for computational modelling, data analytics and visualisation.
+CIDS was founded to meet this increasing demand for computational modelling, data analytics and visualisation.

 The Curtin Institute of Radio Astronomy (CIRA) is Curtin’s link with the International Centre for Radio Astronomy Research (ICRAR).